aflah02/Transformer-Implementation-from-Scratch-PyTorch/README.md

   - A sample case is present
   - Simply run main.py with the proper libraries installed (pyTorch in this case)

-This video is largely inspired by - https://www.youtube.com/watch?v=U0s0f995w14
+This code is largely inspired by - https://www.youtube.com/watch?v=U0s0f995w14